LazyDeveloperr/LazyPrincess/README.md

 ### Optional Variables
 * `PICS`: Telegraph links of images to show in start message.( Multiple images can be used separated by space )
 * `FILE_STORE_CHANNEL`: Channel from were file store links of posts should be made.Separate multiple IDs by space
+* `LAZY_MODE`:
+* `REQ_CHANNEL`: Channel ID where logs of requested content is to be sent.
+* `LAZY_RENAMERS`: ID of the users to which you want to give file renaming authentication.
+Separate multiple ids by space.

 * Check [info.py](https://github.com/LazyDeveloperr/LazyPrincess/blob/master/info.py) for more